Gecode/gecode/README.md

 ## Contributing to Gecode

 We happily accept smaller contributions and fixes, please provide them as pull requests against the develop branch.
+For larger contributions, please get in touch.

 ## Gecode License